making/kubernetes-route-definition-locator/README.md

 # Kubernetes Route Definition Locator for Spring Cloud Gateway

-This project provides a Kubernetes native way to define `RouteDefinition`s for Spring Cloud Gateway using CRD.
+This project provides a `RouteDefinitionLocator` implementation for Spring Cloud Gateway so that yuo can define `RouteDefinition`s in a Kubernetes native way using CRD.

 ## How to install `RouteDefinition` CRD